That’s a wrap! We are now closed for our 2021 season. Please stay tuned for more info on our 2022 season!

-The Flower Fields are an alcohol and tobacco free environment.
-Smoking and alcoholic beverages are not permitted onsite.
-No Bicycles, hoverboards or drones are permitted.
+The Flower Fields are an alcohol and tobacco-free environment, smoking and alcoholic beverages are not permitted onsite.
+No Pets, Bicycles, or drones are permitted.

 The Flower Fields History

-Today, the fields are a direct result of over 85 years of floral cultivation that began when Luther Gage, an early settler and grower settled in the area in the early 1920’s.
-Mr. Gage brought Ranunculus seeds to the area and began growing them in his fields next to Frank Frazee’s small vegetable farm in South Oceanside.
-This started a business called “Luther Gage Giant Tecolote Ranunculus bulbs”.
+Today, the fields are a direct result of over 85 years of floral cultivation that began when Luther Gage, an early settler, and grower, settled in the area in the early 1920’s.
+Mr. Gage introduced Ranunculus seeds and began growing them in his fields next to Frank Frazee’s small vegetable farm in South Oceanside.
+This started a business called, “Luther Gage Giant Tecolote Ranunculus bulbs”.
 The name “Tecolote” came from the owls that nested on his property.

 The ranunculus is native to Asia Minor and a member of the buttercup family.
 Originally the flowers were single petal and ranged in shades of red and yellow.
 The beautiful colors and fullness of the flowers you see now are due to the careful selection done by Edwin Frazee over many years.
 If nature provided a full flower or an unusual color, Mr. Frazee would save the seed and plant them the next year.
 This resulted in full flowers in thirteen beautiful colors including picotee, (a mixture of variegated colors) that we have today.